 With every year that passes, our parents are at greater risk for progressive age-related illnesses.
 In case this happens, a critical illness (CI) plan can preserve their quality of life while they seek treatment and recover.
 Find out the difference between a Critical Illness plan and hospitalisation/health plan .

 Choosing a CI plan for seniors requires a different thought process.
 You need to take your parents’ current health into account, as well as your family’s health history.
-Here are some things to look out for when choosing a critical illness plan for elderly parents:
+Here are 5 things to look out for when choosing a critical illness plan for elderly parents:

 Do your parents have an active lifestyle?
 Are they smokers?
 Do they eat healthy, balanced meals?
 The kind of lifestyle your parents have is key to deciding between a single-pay or a multi-pay plan.

 A single-pay CI plan is exactly what it says.
-When you get diagnosed for a selected critical illness, you get one lump sum payment.
+When you get diagnosed for a covered critical illness, you get one lump sum payment.
 You can use the lump sum however you wish, ideally to cover medical expenses and make up for income lost while recovering from the illness.
-After the lump sum payout, the plan terminates and will not cover you for any illnesses moving forward.
+After the lump sum payout, the plan terminates and will not cover you for any critical illnesses moving forward.

-In general, basic CI insurance provides a lump-sum payout when the illness is at the intermediate or advanced stages.
+In general, basic CI insurance provides a lump sum payout when the illness is at the intermediate or advanced stages.
 For example, if your mother gets diagnosed with severe dementia while on a basic CI plan, she will receive the payout, as this meets the condition of the plan.
 However, the basic CI plan will not give a payout if she gets diagnosed with early-stage dementia.

 In general, single-payout CI plans and late-stage CI plans are the most affordable.
 These straightforward plans provide a good financial safety net if your parents have a low chance of getting multiple critical illnesses.